elchs/LetoDBf/Readme.txt

  Default <cService> is "letodb", and this is correlating to the server side: see in example letodb.ini for config option: BC_Services = letodb;
  Such LetoDBf server then will respond to this query with its IP address.
+ With <nNrOfPossible> can be selected between server, if more than one server is active.
  Alternative to new build-in at server was before a standalone exe: 8.2.
 'Uhura'

       LETO_SETCURRENTCONNECTION( cAddress )                    ==> cAddress